dagatsoin/mobx-deep-observer/README.md

 If you want to observe all mutations of a deep object you will have to access all its properties.
 Which is not easy to write.

-So I made a little abstraction over observer which works like this:
+So I made a little abstraction over observer.

-`deepObserver(BigDeepStore, console.log);`

 Internally the package use "reflect-metadata" to crawl the store tree and put an observer on each props. // Todo perf test.

 ## Event object